-In 1989, a commercial Quonset style, polyethylene house containing mostly gloxinias was screened with 700 ft2 of Vispore for its 140 ft2 of cooling pads to test efficacy against thrips.
-(Tests made in Dr. Dan Willit's lab in Biological and Agricultural Engineering at NCSU showed Vispore reduces air flow by a factor of five; spunbounded polyester reduces airflow by a factor of two).
-Similar sized greenhouses containing various crops were used as unscreened check treatments.
-Crop losses due to tomato spotted wilt virus (impatiens necrotic spot virus) were greater in the unscreened houses although exact comparisons were not possible.
-Significantly more thrips were caught on sticky cards in the unscreened house than on those in the screened house.
-The grower was sufficiently impressed with the degree of exclusion given by the Visqueen screening that he had a large screen fitted onto another greenhouse nearby (Baker and Jones, 1989).
+In 1989, a commercial Quonset style, polyethylene house containing mostly gloxinias was screened was screened with 700 ft2 of Vispore for its 140 ft2 Of cooling pads to test efficacy against thrips.
+(Tests made in Dr. Dan Willits' lab in Biological and Agricultural Engineering at NCSU showed Vispore reduces air flow by a factor of five; spunbonded polyester reduces | had an exhaust fan controlled by a thermostat so airflow by a factor of Similar sized two). greenhouses containing various crops were used as unscreened check treatments.
+Crop losses due to tomato spotted wilt virus (impatiens necrotic spot virus) were greater in the unscreened houses although exact comparisons were not Significantly possible.